osteensco/PortfolioSite/README.md

 ## Backend

-Python using the Django framework, hosted on heroku using a postres database instance and AWS S3 bucket for object storage.
+Python using the Django framework, hosted on heroku using a postgres database instance and AWS S3 bucket for object storage.

 ## Frontend